 Part of any competency-based educational program is the establishment of minimum levels of achievement.
-The course materials distributed for each PTA course will include a list of competencies, how each will be evaluated, and a minimum level of achievement for each one.
+The course materials distributed for each PTA course will include a list of competencies, how each of them will be evaluated, and a minimum level of achievement for each one.

 The lowest level of acceptable achievement in any core curriculum course (courses beginning with the prefix PTA) in the PTA program is 77 percent.
-The 77 percent minimum is the lowest "C" range in the program's scale.
-If a student receives a "D" in any core curriculum course, that student will be dismissed from the PTA program.
+The 77 percent minimum is the lowest "C" range in the program's grading scale.
+If a student receives a "D" in any core curriculum course that student will be immediately dismissed from the PTA program.
+Additionally, practical tests may not be taken more than twice.
+If a student does not pass a practical exam the second attempt, they will be immediately dismissed from the program.